muuki88/muuki88.github.io/_posts/2021-01-09-sbt-remote-cache-recipes.md

 I haven't tried this out, but the idea is to

-- Create a local build cache in each jenkins job, e.g. in `file("./.build-cache")`
+- create a local build cache in each jenkins job, e.g. in `file("./.build-cache")`
-- Record the cache artifacts with the [jenkins `archiveArtifacts` directive](https://www.jenkins.io/doc/pipeline/tour/tests-and-artifacts/)
+- record the cache artifacts with the [jenkins `archiveArtifacts` directive](https://www.jenkins.io/doc/pipeline/tour/tests-and-artifacts/)
-- Use the _latestSucessfullBuild_ URL as an additional resolver, e.g.
+- use the _latestSucessfullBuild_ URL as an additional resolver, e.g.
   ```scala
   remoteCacheResolvers += "Jenkins Build Cache".at("https://jenkins.your-company.com/job/my-application/lastSuccessfulBuild")
   ```